Jews for Justice for Palestinians

-Jews for Justice for Palestinians (JJP) is a Jewish activist group based in Britain that describes itself as advocating for human and civil rights, and economic and political freedom, for the Palestinian people.
+Jews for Justice for Palestinians (JJP) is a Jewish activist group based in Britain that advocates for human and civil rights, and economic and political freedom, for the Palestinian people.
 It opposes the current policy of Israel towards the Palestinian territories, particularly the territories of the West Bank and Gaza Strip, and seeks a change in their political status.
 Its membership is primarily British Jews.